 As a qualified financial advisor in France, it’s my job and that of my team to keep on top of new developments in the finance world that affect expats and to keep helping our clients make the most of their opportunities and finances.

-For instance, in France in 2018 there may be changes to investment income capital gains tax and to French wealth tax changes.
+For instance, recent French wealth tax changes means that certain investments are now discounted as part of the calculations..
 We study the changes in detail and explain them in plain English and we will look to make recommendations to protect your assets and maximise your savings and minimise your tax liability.
+Being in touch with you on a regular basis means we keep you up to date with changes that might affect you.

 Low interest rates may affect your financial future, especially if you maintain funds in the UK where if you’re leaving your savings in instant access accounts you’re likely to have seen your money fall in value due to rising inflation and low interest rates.
 If you want to earn an income from your financial assets, a good financial advisor can help you assess the alternatives.